np-ontariotech/Learning-Documentation/learning_notes2.md

 ### Instructions
-During the course of the Hello program, multiple assembly functions are called to execute the CPU instructions.
-In describing how the function works, the below list of functions will be referenced.
+During the course of the Hello program, multiple  functions are called to execute the CPU instructions.
+In describing how the program works, the below list of functions will be referenced.
 Each function is given a description followed by the format of its syntax.
 1. **addi**: Adds value from specified register address (rs1) to some specified immediate value (imm) and then stores it in the specified register address (rd)
 	`ADDI rd, rs1, imm`
 2. **lui**: Loads specified value (imm) into specified register address (rd)